 Parasailing Accidents: What You Need to Know

-Today, many parasails feature a seat suspended from a parasail wing, similar to a parachute, pulled into the air behind a boat.
+Parasailing is a popular recreational activity that is mainly considered a water-based sport.
+Many parasails feature a seat suspended from a parasail wing, similar to a parachute, pulled into the air behind a boat.
 Depending on the design, parasails can hold two, three, or five people.
 Gondola-style seating allows larger groups to parasail together.
 Parasailing is also called parakiting and paraskiing.

 Parasailing Today